Volatility-DAO/DAO-Proposals/Proposal-Steps.md

 ## Step 4 - Voting

 Text from the final merge can be put on SnapShot for voting by token holders.
-SnapShot votes must begin on Tuesdays between 23:00-23:59 UTC.
-Any VOL token holder with 500 tokens can initiate the Final Merge as a proposal on SnapShot.
-SnapShot proposals must be live for at least 72 hours.
+Any VOL token holder with 1,000 tokens can initiate the Final Merge as a proposal on SnapShot.
+SnapShot proposals must be live for at least 72 hours and must be publicised in the Discord announcements channel.

 ## Step 5 - Approved